babel/website/website/versioned_docs/version-7.9.0/preset-typescript.md

 original_id: babel-preset-typescript
 ---

-This preset includes the following plugins:
+This preset is recommended if you use [TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html), a typed superset of JavaScript.
+It includes the following plugins:

 - [@babel/plugin-transform-typescript](plugin-transform-typescript.md)